zeke-youtube/capgame/README.md

 # 🌀 Sigil Sort CAPTCHA

-**Sigil Sort** is a shrine-grade CAPTCHA game where users prove their soul attunement by selecting glyphs from the Biome of Echoes.
-It replaces boring "I'm not a robot" checkboxes with a lore-infused ritual of visual logic and silent verification.
+**Sigil Sort** is a shrine-grade CAPTCHA game where users prove their a human

 ## ✨ Features